timjogorman/Multisentence-AMR-guidelines/ms-amr.md

 Discourse Phenomena
 -------------------

-### Anaphora referring to a mentioned event
+### Anaphoric Demonstratives and Discourse Anaphora, referring to a mentioned event(s)

 In a given document, you might run into phases like "I didn't want to do that" or "that was fun", in which words and phrases like "do so", "that", "do that", etc. will refer back to prior events in context.

-The core thing to remember is that if a variable clearly links to a single event, you should mark it as coreference with that event.
+Sometimes these are easy.
+If they refer to a real event, that event has a single clear variable, you should just mark it as coreferent using "IdentityChain".
 For example:
 ```
 Bob threatened to leave
 (t / threaten-01